ibrahimreyad/TransClusModel/README.md

 TransClusModel may have performance constraints on very large datasets due to memory requirements for clustering.
 Additionally, topic coherence can vary with different pre-trained models, so results may not be consistent across models.

-## License

 ## Contact

-For any questions or further information, please contact [ibrahim.elsayed@fci.bu.edu.eg] or open an issue on GitHub.
+For any questions or further information, please contact [ibrahim.elsayed@fci.bu.edu.eg].